RoboSats/taptrade-core/README.md

                   |-----> Tx fee (high)
 ```

-#### Escrow locking transaction
+#### <u>Escrow locking transaction</u>
 After a taker accepted a public offer (valid bond submitted) both traders have to lock funds in a locking transaction that can only be spent again in collaboration.
 This locking transaction is a collaborative transaction containing inputs of both maker and taker.
 Both traders have to sign the locking transaction
 which is then combined by the coordinator.
 The coordinator will allow the use of the same inputs as in the bond transaction.
 Once this locking transaction has sufficient confirmations the fiat exchange can begin.

 ```